mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/uvcdynctrl.md

 # uvcdynctrl
-> A libwebcam command line tool to manage dynamic controls in uvcvideo.
+> A libwebcam command-line tool to manage dynamic controls in uvcvideo.

 - List all available cameras
 `uvcdynctrl -l`